 Inspire: Inspire yourself, find inspiration in others.
 Find the motivation to make new choices, be brave and compassionate.
 This will come over a set time for deliberate relaxation, not just procrastination.

 Get Going: Then, take action.
 This doesn’t have to be work!
 This can simply be performing self-compassion.
 Do something restorative, something you’re excited about.
 Rather than mindlessly scrolling on Instagram or perhaps staring blankly at your university readings, instead rest.
 Watch that film you have been dying to see, paint, or walk.
 You will return to your work feeling well rested and motivated, and hopefully with the mindset that just showing up is enough.

 The Nagoski sisters present a few ways in which we can complete the cycle after a stressful occurrence, all pertaining around recalibrating your brain and your body and reminding yourself that you are in a safe space.
-The first, physical exercise, like running or even tensing and releasing your muscles on the count of ten.
-Breathing, with a longer breath out for a minute and a half.
+The first, physical exercise, like running or even tensing and releasing your muscles for the count of ten.
+Breathing, with a longer breath out for longer than a minute and a half.
 Positive social interaction can also help complete the emotional cycles.
 Next, and my favourite, belly laughter.
 Not just virtue signaling, but a proper eye streaming laugh.
 Affection and physical touch, too.
 The Nagoski sisters say that just a hug from somebody you love and trust, lasting longer than twenty seconds can help us move through the cycle.
-A cry too and letting that happen without feeling the need to control it.
+A cry too, and letting that happen without feeling the need to control it.
 Creative expression, and doing something that you find artistic satisfaction in.
 Finally, rest.
 A full night’s rest that can help to reset and help you take control back of your physical body.